Sir Rupert Clarke Stakes Tips & Betting Advice

 Stratum Star is the most recent winner of the Sir Rupert Clarke Stakes when claiming the event in 2015 to deliver trainer Darren Weir consecutive wins in the race – Trust In A Gust had won the race 12 months earlier.

 It was the Memsie Stakes that Stratum Star used leading into the Sir Rupert Clarke Stakes with the four-year-old entire having run third in the Memsie.

-One interesting trend is that a high-number of four-year-olds have won the Sir Rupert Clarke Stakes in recent decades with 17 of the past 32 winners saluting at the age of four.
-In fact, the past six winners have all been four-year-olds.
+One interesting trend is that a high-number of four-year-olds have won the Sir Rupert Clarke Stakes in recent decades.